Dictating with OnePacs

-When using OnePacs Voice Recognition, or a third party voice recognition software package, it is recommended that users enter reports in plain-text mode, to facilitate voice recognition-based formatting or editing and navigation features.
+When using OnePacs Classic Voice Recognition (deprecated), or a third party voice recognition software package, it is recommended that users enter reports in plain-text mode, to facilitate voice recognition-based formatting or editing and navigation features.

 To do so, first access reporting preferences either from the general “User Preferences” item in the “Options” menu on the main OnePacs worklist page, or by clicking on the gear icon in the upper right hand corner of the OnePacs report window.

 The option to be selected appears as follows:

 To confirm that you are reporting in plain text mode, check for the presence of a rich text editing toolbar at the top of the report edit field (it will be absent in plain text mode):

 If the computer on which dictation is being performed is also the PC which is being used for case review, one may use the hidden mode feature of Dragon Medical Practice Edition to enable simultaneous dictation while reviewing cases.
 To use this feature, say the words “hidden mode on” when you wish to enter hidden mode.
 Your dictation from that point onwards will be recognized by Dragon, but rather than “typed” immediately, it will be stored for later use.
 After you have finished case review, place the cursor in the location where you wish the recognized text to be pasted, and say the words “transfer text”.
 The results of your dictation during the time hidden mode was on will be pasted at the cursor location.